merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 * Use `euclidean` distance and `ward` linkage to organize gene clusters and genomes.
 You can change those using `--distance` and `--linkage` parameters.

 * Try to utilize previous search results if there is already a directory.
-This way you can play with the `--minbit`, `--mcl-inflation`, or `--min-occurrence` parameters without having to re-do the amino acid seqeunce search.
+This way you can play with the `--minbit`, `--mcl-inflation`, or `--min-occurrence` parameters without having to re-do the amino acid sequence search.
 However, if you have changed something, either you need to remove the output directory, or use the `--overwrite-output-destinations` flag to redo the search.

 {:.notice}
 You need another parameter?
 Well, of course you do!
 Let us know, and let's have a discussion.
 We love parameters.